momo-personal-assistant/momo-research/Context Engineering: Sessions, Memory.md

 1. Memory generation quality:
    - precision: Of all the memories the agent created, what percentage are accurate and relevant?
-   - recall: of all the relevant facts it should have remembered from the soruce, what percentage did it capture?
+   - recall: of all the relevant facts it should have remembered from the source, what percentage did it capture?
    - f1-score: combination of precision and recall
 2. Retrieval performance
    - recall@K: When a memory is needed, is the correct one found within the top 'K' retrieved